ericrogler/Green-Book/Z010_Agile_Teaching_Framework.md

 **Some important notes before reading further:**
 1. It's ok for students to be bored sometimes.
 2. Treat this framework as a set of principles and a template, rather than a one-size-fits-all solution.
-3. Modifications are expected and will happen in practice; plan for when they're needed.
+3. Modifications are expected and *will* happen in practice; plan for when they're needed.
-4. Sometimes the old-fashioned methods work better than cutting-edge methods.
+4. Sometimes old methods work better than new methods.

 ### **Where does Agile fit into this?**

 *Notice: I may use the terms "distribution" and "ratio" interchangeably.*

 For those unfamiliar with Agile, [here's the Agile Manifesto](https://agilemanifesto.org/principles.html) (Beck et al., 2001).

 It's related to software development, but you can apply it in multiple industries.
-In practice, though, Agile goes through numerous types of implementation to various levels of success and failure (E.g., "Scrumfall") compared to traditional waterfall practices and, quite often, its original intent, guidelines, and purpose gets thrown to the wayside.
+In practice, though, Agile goes through numerous types of implementation to various levels of success and failure (E.g. "Scrumfall") compared to traditional waterfall practices and its original intent, guidelines, and purpose gets thrown to the wayside.

 When I was teaching, I settled on a 6/2/2 distribution/ratio for most of my curriculum.
 In a block of 10 "teaching" days (or two business weeks), this distribution splits into three categories: